alexch/codelikethis/public/lessons/learn_to_code/input_and_output.md

 * Run it and make sure it works OK

-# LAB: capitalization
+# LAB: Capitalization

 * What happens if you type your name in all lowercase?
 * Make the program capitalize your name for you even if you forget.

+# LAB: Crazy Name

 * Now go crazy and make it do all sorts of silly things to your name!

 # LAB: Full Name

-* Write a program that asks three things:
+* Write a program named `name.rb` that asks three things:
   1. Your first name
   2. Your middle name
   3. Your last name
 * Then it says hello to the user by her *full name*.
+* Run the program by typing `ruby name.rb` on the command line.

 # CONGRATULATIONS!

 > You just wrote a program!

 You are now officially a coder.
 HIGH FIVE!

+# Lab: Name Length

+* Change `name.rb` so it prints the number of characters in the user's name.
+* For instance:

+        What is your first name?
+        Alex
+        What is your middle name?
+        Day
+        What is your last name?
+        Chaffee
+        Hello, Alex Day Chaffee!
+Your name is 14 characters long.